 Big Bear Hotels

-Hotels, of course, come in many different flavors — from 4-star resorts (Bear Creek Resort and Snow Lake Lodge, for example) to a basic 1-star Motel 6.
+Hotels are not all alike, of course.
+Like most places, Big Bear hotel accommodations range from four-star resorts (Bear Creek Resort and Snow Lake Lodge, for example) to a basic one-star Motel 6.

 Most hotels in Big Bear are on or near Big Bear Boulevard or Lakeview Drive as it travels along the south shore of the lake.
-You can find a Big Bear hotel room with a lake view, and there are other hotels in Big Bear that will locate you near shops and other amenities or, optionally, close to the Big Bear skiing resorts (Bear Mountain and Snow Summit).
+You can find a hotel room with a lake view, and there are others located near shops and other amenities or, optionally, close to the Big Bear ski areas (Bear Mountain and Snow Summit).

-Unlike the three predictable national-chain hotels represented in the Big Bear Lake area (Best Western, Knights Inn and Motel 6), most hotels in Big Bear are independent, and they reflect the 19th century heritage of this former mining community.
-They typically embrace “lodge” and “cabin” ambiances with exposed wood, fireplaces and rustic furnishings, even if they are resort-class hotels.
-The listings you see shared in this article often present special offers from some of the best getaway hotels in the Big Bear area.
+Unlike the predictable national-chain hotels represented in the Big Bear Lake area (Travelodge, Best Western, Knights Inn and Motel 6), most hotels in Big Bear are independent, and they reflect the 19th century heritage of this former mining community.
+They typically embrace “lodge” and “cabin” ambiances with exposed wood, fireplaces and rustic furnishings.
 All of them will give you access to the area’s scenic wonders and clean, fresh air.

 Big Bear Motels